nautobot/nautobot/docs/plugins/development.md

     install_requires=[],
     packages=find_packages(),
     include_package_data=True,
-    entry_points={
-        'netbox_plugins': 'netbox_animal_sounds=netbox_animal_sounds:AnimalSoundsConfig'
-    }
 )
 ```

 Many of these are self-explanatory, but for more information, see the [setuptools documentation](https://setuptools.readthedocs.io/en/latest/setuptools.html).
-The key requirement for a NetBox plugin is the presence of an entry point for `netbox_plugins` pointing to the `PluginConfig` subclass, which we'll create next.

 ### Define a PluginConfig